 It all started innocently enough.
 When I was 19, my older sister who was throwing a dinner party offered me a small glass of amber-colored syrup.
 “Ambrosia!”
 I exclaimed upon tasting the late-harvest Riesling.
 That was it.
 I was hooked.
 I started reading everything I could on the subject of wine.
 In college, I became a collector, attended numerous wine tastings, and even taught a course on wine appreciation.

 After graduation, I settled into a software development career.
-But after five years of sitting in front of a monitor and keyboard, I realized I wanted to do something in which I truly felt passionate, something where I could still use my analytical skills and yet also be creative.
+But after three years of sitting in front of a monitor and keyboard, I realized I wanted to do something in which I truly felt passionate, something where I could still use my analytical skills and yet also be creative.
 I knew the answer would involve wine but in what capacity?
-Production perhaps?
+Winemaking perhaps?
 Hmmm…